 We will use high-resolution Fabry-Perot spectrometers at South Pole Station and Arrival Heights to make simultaneous azimuthal observations of the individual line spectra of several upper-atmospheric trace species, specifically the hydroxyl radical and atomic oxygen.
 The observed Doppler shift of the emission lines provides a direct measure of line-of-sight wind speed; wind field structure can also be derived from these measurements.
 Simultaneously observed line widths provide a direct measurement of kinetic temperature.

-Our goal is to observe, characterize, and understand high-latitude mesospheric and thermospheric motions, as well as the thermal structure of these regions.
-In particular, we are interested in the strong coupling between the lower and upper atmosphere and the existence of persistent upper-thermospheric vertical winds.
+Our goal is to observe, characterize, and understand high-latitude mesospheric and thermospheric motions as well as the thermal structure of these regions.
+Specifically, we are interested in the strong coupling between the lower and upper atmospheres and the existence of persistent upper-thermospheric vertical winds.

 At both South Pole Station and Arrival Heights, we make observations during the austral winter, when the instruments operate in 24-hour data-acquisition mode.
 At this time, station technicians perform routine maintenance and monitor operations.
 During the austral summer, project team members deploy to both stations to perform calibrations, maintenance, and upgrades.
-(A110M/S; NSF/OPP 0229251)^ top
+(A-110-M/S; NSF/OPP 02-29251)

 Studies of the polar ionosphere and magnetosphere from measurements in Antarctica and conjugate regions.

-Allan T. Weatherwax, Siena College; Theodore J. Rosenberg, University of Maryland; and Louis J. Lanzerotti, New Jersey Institute of Technology.
+Allan T. Weatherwax, Siena College; Louis J. Lanzerotti, New Jersey Institute of Technology; and Theodore J. Rosenberg, University of Maryland.

 We will continue our studies of the polar ionosphere and magnetosphere from Antarctica and nominally conjugate regions in the Arctic.
-Magnetometer observations, high-frequency cosmic noise absorption measurements (riometry), and auroral luminosity measurements (photometry) will form the basis of our studies, which will also involve extensive collaboration with investigators using complementary data sets.
+High-frequency cosmic noise absorption measurements (riometry) and auroral luminosity measurements (photometry) form the basis of our investigations.
+However, our research also involves extensive collaboration with other investigators using complementary data sets.
 Our previous work has provided insights into high-latitude substorm dynamics, magnetic variations, day- and night-side absorption spike events, traveling convection vortices, pulsating auroral particle precipitation, ionospheric transient and cusp-latitude absorption events, the origin of auroral radio emissions, and the possible application of riometry to the study of the Martian ionosphere.

 Allan T. Weatherwax, Siena College.

-We will investigate, from Antarctica and nominally conjugate regions in the Arctic, the multiscale electrodynamic system that comprises the space environment of Earth.
-Our plan entails:
+We will investigate, from Antarctica and nominally conjugate regions in the Arctic, the multiscale electrodynamic system that comprises Earth's space environment.
+Our plan entails the following:

-- an analysis and data distribution/outreach program linked to modeling and computer simulation to link measurement and theory.
+an analysis and data distribution/outreach program tied to modeling and computer simulation to link measurement and theory.

 Over the next 5 years, we will investigate dayside phenomena such as magnetic impulse events and traveling convection vortices, substorms at the highest latitudes, auroral zone poleward boundary intensifications, and magnetic reconnection and ion flows.